You need to remove those pesky cobwebs occasionally to keep your WordPress running at full steam without disruptions.

 301 Redirects are search engine friendly and ensure you do not suffer SEO loss due to broken links.
 In comparison, Broken Link Checker only prevents search engines from following broken links.
 That isn’t quite as useful as a 301 redirect.

-I actually like it, over the other two options but it is relatively new.
+I like it, over the other two options but it is relatively new.
 I’d approach it with caution and a bit of skepticism.

 Deleting Multiple Revisions

 So let’s get rid of them.
 You can use Better Delete Revision to do this for you.
-Better Delete Revisions will delete the post revisions, tags, metadata and pretty much every other relationship of your revisions in your WordPress database.
+Better Delete Revisions will delete the post revisions, tags, metadata and every other relationship of your revisions in your WordPress database.

 On the whole it will delete revisions, save space and make your WP database lighter.